venturemark/whiteboard/bdr/009-mvp-scope.md

   - discover where update is in timeline
   - placeholder design for hashtags and mentions
   - publicly shareable url
+  - editor
+  - data point links

+### Alternatives

+* Focus only on metric updates
+* Allow for multiple update types
+* Build in privacy considerations
+* Build in a dispatch system

 ### Consequences